collapsed-stacks/startups/questions/9795/do-kickstarter-com-backers-get-equity-in-the-project.md

 - tagged: `equity`, `funding`, `investment`, `investors`, `venture-capital`
 - score: 1

-<p>I have not found anywhere that Kickstarter backers get any equity or percentage of profit or anything.
-Is this true?</p>
+I have not found anywhere that Kickstarter backers get any equity or percentage of profit or anything.
+Is this true?

 ## Answer 9796